Radonirinaunimi/neopdf/docs/design-and-features.md

     * Predictions for nuclei not included in existing sets
     * Systematic studies of nuclear effects across the periodic table
     * Applications to heavy-ion physics and neutrino-nucleus scattering

+- **Transverse Momentum Dependence $k_T$**:
+  `NeoPDF` provides full support for interpolation in the transverse momentum $k_T$ variable, enabling access to TMD PDFs and related distributions.
+Users can:

+    * Interpolate TMD grids as functions of $(x, k_T, Q^2)$, supporting both regular and logarithmic
+      $k_T$ binning.
+    * Seamlessly switch between collinear and TMD modes depending on the grid type, with automatic handling of $k_T$ integration or projection as needed.
+    * Study $k_T$-dependent observables and perform phenomenological analyses that require access to the full transverse momentum structure of the parton distributions.

+  This feature is crucial for modern QCD analyses, including TMD factorization, resummation, and the study of nonperturbative effects in hadron structure.

 ### Multi-Flavor Grids (Planned)